 Let's see here.
 You've either just graduated college and are ready to continue down the path of academic achievement, yet want to add a little sum 'em sum 'em to your program.
 Maybe you've been working for a few years and now have a sudden desire to return to the classroom to build on those skills you picked up in undergrad.
 Or maybe you're just looking for a total change of pace by pursuing a master's degree.
 Whatever your reason for seeking a graduate program abroad, you're in luck.
 With thousands of awesome universities in just about every corner of the world, your options are anything but limited.

 Yes, grad school abroad is a great idea, but you don't want to go in on a whim.
 Here are a few things to think about before you hop the pond:

-On a lighter note, most programs overseas cost a great deal less than what you'd be forking out for a graduate degree in the U.S.A.
+On a lighter note, most programs overseas cost a great deal less than what you'd be paying for a graduate degree in the U.S.A.
 In Europe, a Master's or Ph.D. degree could cost half the amount it does in the United States.

-According to the National Center for Educational Statistics, over 40,000 U.S. graduate students received credit for study abroad in 2011.
-Compare that to the 280,000 international students who came to the U.S to receive their advanced degrees.
+According to the National Center for Educational Statistics, over 40,000 U.S. graduate students studied abroad in 2016-2017.
+Compare that to the over 391,000 international students who came to the U.S. in the same year to receive their advanced degrees.

 Your Long Term Goals

 Chances are, it'll be an incredible experience that you won't regret for a second - but you are making a considerable financial investment, and that means saying no to other paths in your life.
 If it's travel you're after, maybe a working holiday visa or volunteer work would be better for you.
-Think about what you hope to do after you get your graduate degree.
+Think about what you hope to do after completing graduate school abroad.

 Transference of Skills

-While this could be a potential hiccup in your overall plans, I see it as a positive.
-Now YOU get to define the value of your program, and you don't need to chalk it up to some bogus standards.
+While this could be a potential hiccup in your overall plans, it could also be a positive.
+Now YOU get to define the value of your graduate program, and you don't need to chalk it up to some bogus standards.
 Impress colleagues or potential employers with your assessment of your skills and knowledge, and don't forget to brag about doing it all in an entirely foreign climate!

 Should you travel to a country that speaks a different language in hopes of learning something new or gaining more concrete linguistic experience?
 Or would a country that is a bit more familiar, such as other English-speaking nations, be more suitable?

 However, one of the greatest skills that you can achieve and parlay into better career opportunities for you is fluency in another language.
 So think seriously about how you want to play this card in the coming years.
-If you have any interest in foreign languages or previous experience studying a foreign language, I say run with it.
+If you have any interest in foreign languages or previous experience studying a foreign language, it might be a worthy cause to pursue!

 If you are specifically interested in doing research abroad, you may find that many programs abroad offer better quality options than what you would find in your home state.
-By studying abroad for your master's or graduate degree, you may have the opportunity to work directly with certain documents that are only available in certain museums, libraries, or city vaults.
+By studying abroad for your master's or graduate degree, you may have the opportunity to work directly with certain documents that are only available in particular museums, libraries, or city vaults.

 If you are studying a specific bio-region, you may reside in that special corner of the world and experience the habitat first-hand, providing a more stimulating learning experience!
 Studying abroad affords rare opportunities to live in another country or be immersed in programs that strongly correlate with your future coursework or areas of interest.